Law Review Articles

 Beyond a Public Accountability Defense for Whistleblowers

-Harvard National Security Journal (2020) (Forthcoming)
+Harvard National Security Journal (2020)

-This paper argues that the appropriate place to consider public accountability factors in whistleblower cases is at sentencing.
+This Article argues that the appropriate place to consider public accountability factors in whistleblower cases is at sentencing.
 Courts can take, and have taken, substantive First Amendment rights into consideration at sentencing as mitigating factors.
-Examining historical sentencing practices in fugitive slave rescue and conscientious objector cases, this paper demonstrates to courts the historical validity of taking substantive constitutional interests into account at sentencing—that the constitution does not evaporate with a verdict.
+Examining historical sentencing practices in fugitive slave rescue and conscientious objector cases, this Article demonstrates to courts the historical validity of taking substantive constitutional interests into account at sentencing—that the constitution does not evaporate with a verdict.
 It also argues that courts should implement sentence mitigation on the basis of First Amendment interests in whistleblower cases, providing an immediate pragmatic solution and potentially prompting a more sustainable long-term approach to government whistleblowers.

 Regulating the Zero-Day Vulnerability Trade: A Preliminary Analysis